-In 2023, we plan to evaluate our published aspirations to ensure they remain ambitious, reasonable, and achievable in the context of a dynamic and evolving smoke-free industry, and impacts of our recent acquisition
+In 2023, we plan to evaluate our published aspirations to ensure they remain ambitious, reasonable, and achievable in the context of a dynamic and evolving smoke-free industry, and impacts of our recent acquisitions

-- Figures pertain to total IQOS users, for definition see Glossary.
-Including Swedish Match.
+- 1 Figures pertain to total IQOS users, for definition see Glossary. - Including Swedish Match.
 For definition of available for sale, see Glossary.
 Excluding PMI Duty Free.
 World Bank report issued in July 2022 is used on a comparative basis for income-level classification.
-For definition of low- and middle-income markets, - Investments reflect research, product and commercial development, production capacity, scientific substantiation, and studies on adult smokers.
-5 Data reflect the number of factories operated and owned by PMI at the end of the respective year, including Swedish Match and Vectura Fertin Pharma.
+For definition of low- and middle-income markets, - Investments reflect research, product and commercial development, production capacity, scientific substantiation, and studies on adult smokers. - 5 Data reflect the number of factories operated and owned by PMI at the end of the respective year, including Swedish Match and Vectura Fertin Pharma.
 2022 factories include eight facilities producing heated tobacco units, two producing other smoke-free consumables and 14 Swedish Match owned facilities, primarily engaged in the production of smoke-free products. - 6 Direct spend focuses on materials used in the manufacture of our products; it includes tobacco leaf, direct materials, and electronic devices and accessories.
 Data excludes Swedish Match, Vectura Fertin Pharma. - 7 Adjusted R&D expenditure excludes asset acquisition cost related to OtiTopic, Inc. in 2021.
-Total reported R&D expenditure in 2021 including these items amounted to USD 617 - company organizational changes.
+Total reported R&D expenditure in 2021 including these items amounted to USD 617 - 8 R&D positions include scientists, engineers, technicians, and support staff.
+Comparable data for years prior to 2018 are not available as the scope of R&D positions changed following - company organizational changes.
 Data includes Swedish Match, Vectura Fertin Pharma full-time equivalent (FTE).

-9 IP5 jurisdictions are Europe (patents granted by the European Patent Office), China, South Korea, Japan, and the U.S - 10 Indicator introduced in 2021, replacing the indicator "number of compliance training sessions conducted on PMI's Marketing Code," following the release of new Marketing Codes. - 11 Total shipment volume includes cigarettes, other tobacco products, and smoke-free product consumables, See PMI's ESG KPI Protocol 2022 for further details.
+9 IP5 jurisdictions are Europe (patents granted by the European Patent Office), China, South Korea, Japan, and the U.S. - 10 Indicator introduced in 2021, replacing the indicator "number of compliance training sessions conducted on PMI's Marketing Code," following the release of new Marketing Codes. - 11 Total shipment volume includes cigarettes, other tobacco products, and smoke-free product consumables, See PMI's ESG KPI Protocol 2022 for further details.